hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 This behavior is often undesirable, though its less troublesome now that modern versions of JavaScript default to decimal when using `parseInt`.
 In some older versions, `parseInt("01234567")` would return `342391`, which could be a problem if the string came from an external source (such as the keyboard).

-With strict mode, numbers that look like octal numbers raise an error:
+With strict mode, *numbers that look like octal numbers raise an error*:

 ```js
 "use strict";